 A new solar energy system will provide you with a renewable power source that will eventually pay for itself.
 Going solar helps cut your utility bills and shrink your environmental impact.
 But you'll want to find a trustworthy installation company first.
 Luckily, we’ve analyzed local solar providers and created a guide to the best solar companies in Goleta.
-These reputable providers are smart choices homeowners can depend on.
+These trusted providers are smart choices homeowners can depend on.

 Our Rating